SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU5.md

 <!-- MR 10.3.0 [CU17]/10.4.0 [CU5] - FR 10.4.8 -->

 SLLog has a thread that iterates over the different log file buffers and that copies a number of lines from the buffers to the log files.
-Due to a problem in this iteration mechanism, in some cases, SLLog would leak memory or even stop working.
+Due to a problem in this iteration mechanism, in some cases, SLLog could start to leak memory.

 #### SLLogCollector: 'Access is denied' errors [ID_39364]